luker983/hack-a-sat-2/quals/mr-radar/README.md

 > The transfer time of a body moving between two points on a conic trajectory is a function only of the sum of the distances of the two points from the origin of the force, the linear distance between the points, and the semimajor axis of the conic.

-Knowing the initial position, final position, time, and gravitational constant of the central body, the velocity at a given point can be determined.
-Fortunately, Lambert solvers are widely available.
+Knowing the initial position, final position, time, and gravitational parameter of the central body, the velocity at a given point can be determined.
+And fortunately, Lambert solvers are widely available.
 The Python package [pytwobodyorbit](https://github.com/whiskie14142/pytwobodyorbit) contains the solver we used to complete this problem:

 ```
-initial_veloctiy, terminal_velocity = pytwobodyorbit.lambert(initial_pos, final_pos, dt, earth_mu)
+initial_veloctiy, terminal_velocity = pytwobodyorbit.lambert(initial_pos, final_pos, flight_time, earth_mu)
 ```

 ### Final Orbit